Patti Smith: Formation of the Patti Smith Group and breakthrough

 In March 1975, the Patti Smith Group began a two-month weekend set of shows at CBGB in New York City with the band Television.
 The Patti Smith Group was spotted by Clive Davis, who signed them to Arista Records.

 Later that year, the Patti Smith Group recorded their debut album, Horses, produced by John Cale amid some tension.
 The album fused punk rock and spoken poetry and begins with a cover of Van Morrison's "Gloria", and Smith's opening words: "Jesus died for somebody's sins but not mine", an excerpt from "Oath", one of Smith's early poems.
 The austere cover photograph by Mapplethorpe has become one of rock's classic images.

 As punk rock grew in popularity, the Patti Smith Group toured the U.S. and Europe.
 The rawer sound of the group's second album, Radio Ethiopia, reflected this.
 Considerably less accessible than Horses, Radio Ethiopia initially received poor reviews.
 However, several songs have stood the test of time, and Smith still performs them live.
 She has said that Radio Ethiopia was influenced by the band MC5.

-On January 23, 1977, while touring in support of Radio Ethiopia, Smith accidentally danced off a high stage in Tampa, Florida, and fell 15-feet onto a concrete orchestra pit, breaking several cervical vertebrae.
+On January 23, 1977, while touring in support of Radio Ethiopia, Smith accidentally danced off a high stage in Tampa, Florida, and fell 15 feet onto a concrete orchestra pit, breaking several cervical vertebrae.
 The injury required a period of rest and physical therapy, during which she says she was able to reassess, reenergize, and reorganize her life.

 The Patti Smith Group produced two further albums.
 Easter, released in 1978, was their most commercially successful record.
 It included the band's top single "Because the Night", co-written with Bruce Springsteen.
 Wave (1979) was less successful, although the songs "Frederick" and "Dancing Barefoot" received commercial airplay.

 Through most of the 1980s, Patti lived with her family in St. Clair Shores, Michigan, and was semi-retired from music.
 She ultimately moved back to New York City.

-Touring and additional albums

 On October 15, 2006, Smith performed a 3½-hour tour de force show to close out CBGB, the famed New York City live music venue.